DS-100/debugging-guide/content/projA1.md

 ### `TypeError: could not convert string to float: 'SF'`

-Type errors like these usually stem from applying a numeric aggregation function to a non-numeric column as described in the `pandas` [çsection](#convert-str-float) of the debugging guide.
+Type errors like these usually stem from applying a numeric aggregation function to a non-numeric column as described in the `pandas` [section](#convert-str-float) of the debugging guide.

 Aggregation functions like `np.median` and `np.mean` are only well-defined for columns with numeric types like `int` and `float`.
 Your code is likely trying to aggregate across all columns in `training_data`, including those of type `str`.
 Instead of aggregating across the entire `DataFrame`, try just selecting the relevant columns.